SMOLKEYS/MusiChaos/README.md

 You can specify where the track should be.

-`ambientmus-` indicates that the track should be part of the ambient music group.
+`ambientmus-` indicates that the track should be in the ambient music group.

 `darkmus-` indicates that the track should be in the dark music group.